 After the app becomes available in the app stores, monitor its usage through mobile analytics platforms and track Key Performance Indicators (KPIs) for evaluating your app’s success.
 Regularly check crash reports or other user-reported issues.
 Encourage users to provide your company with regular feedback and suggestions for your app.
 Quick maintenance & support for end-users and regularly updating the app with improvements will be crucial to keeping users engaged.
 Unlike web apps where patch releases can be accessible to app users immediately, mobile app updates will have to go through the same submission and review process again.
 Moreover, with native mobile apps, you have to constantly stay on top of technology advancements and regularly update your app for new mobile devices and OS platforms.

 The Mobile Application Development process can be quite devastating and tedious.
 However, it can be converted to be a tremendously rewarding process if done in the right manner.
 The process of Mobile Application Development is an ongoing practice and will carry on after the initial launch as you get user feedback and build additional functionality.

-If you are planning to build a mobile app for your business, you can offshore a reputable and experienced mobile app development company which will not only help you to create an exclusively designed mobile app and will also ensure a successful launch of your app as well.
-Promotion of your app is also very important in this competitive digital world, you can execute an app marketing plan to drive app discovery, increase organic installs and increase user engagement, preferably by working with any renowned app marketing agency to reduce cost overheads.
+If you are planning to build a mobile app for your business, you can hire a reputable and experienced mobile app development company in the USA which will not only help you to create an exclusively designed mobile app and will also ensure a successful launch of your app as well.
+Promotion of your app is also very important in this competitive digital world, you can execute an app marketing plan to drive app discovery, increase organic installs and increase user engagement, preferably by working with Explorate Global, a renowned app marketing agency to reduce cost overheads.